Dagu vs Argo Workflows

 Steps are commands, not just containers

 In Argo Workflows every step is a container that runs in a pod.
-Dagu can run a container too, but it can also call a shell script, an HTTP endpoint, an SSH command, a SQL query, a sub-workflow, or an AI-agent step directly.
+Dagu can run a container too, but it can also call a shell script, an HTTP endpoint, an SSH command, a SQL query, a sub-workflow, or an Agent Harness step.

 - Wrap scripts and binaries you already have without packaging each one as an image.

-- Mix Docker steps with shell, HTTP, and SSH steps in the same workflow.
+- Mix Docker steps with shell, HTTP, SSH, and Agent Harness steps in the same workflow.

 - Read runs, logs, and history in a built-in Web UI.